interledger/interledger-website/README.md

+This version of the website is now deprecated.
+The new website lives in https://github.com/interledger/interledger.org-frontend, https://github.com/interledger/interledger.org-backend and https://github.com/interledger/interledger.org-developers.

 # Interledger

 This project uses Gulp, Jekyll, Cloudcannon Suite.
 It is meant for hosting on Cloudcannon, but it is possible to reconfigure for other hosting solutions.